ADDITIONAL LIST OF RESOURCES

 IN-PERSON INFORMATION SERVICES

-Centers are information hubs for LA county aging services information.
-Center offers social and recreational space for elder adults.
-For a list of centers near you, please visit the link above, or call (323) 260-2003 or 211.
-Feel free to email centers@wdacs.lacounty.gov.
+L.A.
+County Aging & Disabilities Department’s Community and Senior Centers are information hubs for L.A.
+County aging services; they offer social and recreational space for older adults and general participants.
+For a list of Centers near you, please visit the link below, or call 1(800) 689-8514 or 211.

 This office within the LA County Department of Public Health provides information to the public and technical assistance to providers on services for older adults.